Sears Holdings posts loss for fifth straight quarter

-Retailer Sears Holdings Corp reported its fifth straight quarterly loss and said there was no guarantee when it would return to profitability.
+(Reuters) - Retailer Sears Holdings Corp reported its fifth straight quarterly loss and said there was no guarantee when it would return to profitability, underscoring its struggle to stanch a years-long decline in sales.

+The company's shares were down about 1.5 percent on Thursday.
+The stock has fallen 41 percent this year, compared with a 36 percent rise in the S&P 500 Department Stores Sub Index.

 Total revenue fell 14.3 percent to $5.03 billion in the third quarter ended Oct.
 29, hit by lower demand at its Kmart and Sears outlets.

 Sears has not posted an increase in quarterly sales in the past five years.

-The company has slashed costs, sold off assets and taken on debt from Chief Executive Edward Lampert's hedge fund and other investors to establish a profitable business model built around a smaller store base, online services and a loyalty program, with little results to show.
+The company has slashed costs, sold off assets and borrowed from Chief Executive Edward Lampert's hedge fund and other investors to establish a profitable business model built around a smaller store base, online services and a loyalty program, with little results to show.

 "We cannot guarantee when we will return to profitability, but it is our intention to do so as soon as possible," Chief Financial Officer Jason Hollar said in a presentation.